 (For real, though.
 Maybe think about it. 👀)

 Since I am not wasting this pain, I am learning, growing, and changing every single day.
-And, I wouldn’t want that part of this journey to be any other way!
+And, I wouldn’t want that part of my health journey to be any other way!
 There are gifts that can come from painful life events, and there is no sense in going through something like this and staying stagnant.
 I am grateful for the people who agree with me and are part of this journey with me. ❤️

 Brutal.
 Asking “Why me?”
 Being told that everything happens for a reason.
 People who refuse to go to therapy.

 Beautiful.
 Emotionally safe people.
 Not wasting this pain.
-Internal fortitude.
+Inner fortitude.
 Being highly capable of using my story to shed light on important topics.
 Helping others.
 Strong sense of self.
 Boundaries.
 Resilience.
 Perseverance.
 Therapy.
 Learning, growing, and changing every single day.
 The people on this journey with me.

 Just another day of . . .
 This Brutiful Life: The Brutal & Beautiful Moments of My Life.